cipher982/cipher982/TEMPLATE.md

 ## 💡 About

 I'm a full-stack developer building AI-powered applications.
-This profile showcases my **AI-native development workflow** - combining traditional git commits with AI pair programming sessions from Claude Code and OpenAI Codex.
+This profile showcases my **AI-native development workflow** - combining traditional git commits with AI pair programming sessions from Claude Code, OpenAI Codex, and Cursor.

 **What makes this unique?** Rather than just showing finished work (commits), this dashboard reveals the actual building process through:
 - Real-time AI collaboration metrics